oroinc/documentation/user_guide_marketing_tools/integrated/dotmailer_data_fields_mappings.rst

 +-------------------+----------------------------------------------------------------------------------------------------------------------+

 .. image:: ../../img/dotmailer_email_campaign/data_field_mapping_form.jpg
+   :alt: The mapping configuration

 Configure your mapping in the **Mapping Configuration** section of the same page.

 .. image:: ../../img/dotmailer_email_campaign/data_field_mapping_example.jpg
+   :alt: The two way sync

 The **Two Way Sync** check box should be selected if you want to update application entities with data from dotmailer.